segmentio/analytics.js-integrations/integrations/appcues/DOCS.md

 ## Appcues Features

-### Whitelisted Domains
+### Allowed Domains

 By default, Appcues will target based on the path of the URL.
 So if we created an Appcues experience and targeted it to `/integrations`, it would appear wherever the embed script is installed with that URL path, like appcues.com/integrations and my.appcues.com/integrations.
-If your analytics.js script is installed on multiple domains (e.g. your marketing site and your web app), you’ll want to use Appcues whitelisted domains when targeting your experience.
+If your analytics.js script is installed on multiple domains (e.g. your marketing site and your web app), you’ll want to use Appcues allowed domains when targeting your experience.

 ### Sending Appcues events to other Segment partner services